 :: Cava.
 (Spain) >> Curveball!
 Sparkling wine with spicy meat is actually a thing.
 Cava comes from Spain, and is eerily similar to Champagne.
 (But waaaaay more affordable).
 Cava is high in acidity, which makes it ideal for pairing with food.
 The spiciness of the barbacoa gets to run directly into the fun, acidic bubbles of Cava, which translates to a party in your mouth.

-> fun margaritas to make with small batch barbacoa:
+Fun margaritas to make with Slow Cooker Barbacoa:

-> slow cooker small batch barbacoa
+slow cooker small batch barbacoa

 - 1 - 1.5 pounds boneless chuck roast

 - kosher salt + freshly cracked black pepper

 - 1 Tbsp. oil canola, vegetable, grapeseed, or avocado

 - 1/2 cup red pepper, chopped

 - 1/2 cup yellow onion, chopped

 - 1/2 tsp. oregano

 - 1/2 tsp. ancho chili powder or regular chili powder